 A paradise on Earth, Maldives is of shimmering white beaches surrounded by turquoise lagoons and green palm trees along with a calm and refreshing environment to spend few memorable days of your lives.

-The island boasts of exceptional list of watersports that are available and an environment that is appropriate for these sports.
+The island boasts of exceptional list of water sports that are available and an environment that is appropriate for these sports.

 Exotic aquatic life beneath the Indian Ocean makes Maldives even more special for these sports.
-You will find about almost 70 different species of colourful coral reefs and more than 700 species of marine creatures.
+You will find about almost 70 different species of colorful coral reefs and more than 700 species of marine creatures.

 Few of the many aquatic creatures that you can spot during these activities are Dogtooth Tuna, Tuna, Trevally, Jacks, Sweetlips, Butterfly fish, Mating octopus, Wahoo, Fusiliers, etc.

 The visibility is up to 60 meters because of the crystal clear water that makes these activities even more enjoyable.
 And if you want more of excitement and explore more, you can also go for night diving which is a different experience altogether.

 Activities like water skiing, wake boarding, knee boarding, banana riding, fun tubes, Mono skiing, kite surfing, glass bottom boat, jet skiing and many more also present exciting options and promise to add some thrill to your Maldives vacation.

 Even going for fishing can be quite a unique experience here.
 You have various kinds of fishing to choose from such as big game fishing, night fishing along with special fishing trips.
 Most common catch at these fishing trips are sailfish, swordfish, marlin, wahoo, barracuda, yellowfin tuna, etc.